uashogeschoolutrecht/studentdropout/README.md

     - perceived stress level
     - perceived energy level
     - perceived pressure
+- 9. Support data
+    - Euclidean distance between all Dutch postal codes and HU

 ### Impossible data categories
-The following data (categories) were identified as possible predictors of student drop-out, either based on literature or subject-matter expert knowledge, but we have not been able to gather the data within the Hogeschool Utrecht context:
+The following data (categories) were identified as possible predictors of student drop-out, either based on literature or subject-matter expert knowledge, but we have not been able to gather (a substantial amount of) data within the Hogeschool Utrecht context:
 - Course attendance.
 Not available within the HU, and there might be a national legislation forbidding this type of data collection.
 - Digital course attendance?
 Is possibly available in Canvas